ponylang/pony-tutorial/content/runtime-basics/quiescence.md

 toc: true
 ---

 Quiescence is perhaps a term you are unfamiliar with unless you have worked with actor systems previously.
 In short, quiescence is the state of being calm or otherwise inactive.
-In Pony, both actors and the program can be quiescent.
+In Pony, individual actors as well as the program can be quiescent.

 Actors are quiescent when: